MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/support-group-managed-service-accounts.md

 Operations Manager 2019 UR1 supports group managed service accounts (gMSA).
 This article details the accounts used for gMSA, and the procedures involved with gMSA support.

 >[!NOTE]
-> >This article is applicable for System Center 2019 UR1 - Operations Manager.
+> This article is applicable for System Center 2019 UR1 - Operations Manager.
 >The article provides information on how to use gMSA in operations manager, does not include information on how to create these.
-For information on how to create gMSA accountsS, see [gMSA accounts](https://docs.microsoft.com/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview).
+For information on how to create gMSA accounts, see [gMSA accounts](https://docs.microsoft.com/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview).

 ## Accounts used for gMSA
 Currently, Operations Manager uses the following accounts and services :